DAS-OATs/astrocook/docs/tutorials/continuum_fitting.md

 ### Modifying Knots

+The continuum is treated as a **frozen master curve**.
+The visible knots act as handles to locally bend this curve.

-- **Move**: Left-click and drag a knot to adjust the continuum level at that wavelength.
+- **Move**: `Left-click` and drag a knot to adjust the continuum level locally.
+  *(Warning: To maintain mathematical stability, do not drag a knot horizontally past its immediate left or right neighbors).*

-- **Add**: Right-click anywhere on the plot to add a new knot.
+- **Add**: `Shift + Left-click` anywhere on the plot.
+A new knot will be created at that X-coordinate, perfectly snapped to the existing curve.

-- **Remove**: Right-click on an existing knot to delete it.
+- **Remove**: `Right-click` on an existing knot to delete it.

+When you add, move, or remove a knot, the shape of the continuum is only recalculated in the immediate vicinity of that action.
+The rest of the curve remains safely locked in place.
 ### Controlling Stiffness (Slider & Spacing)

-You can adjust the **knot density** using the slider or the **Spacing** text box.
+You can adjust the **knot density** (the number of visual handles) using the slider or the **Spacing** text box.

-- **Slider**: Drag left to increase density (closer knots) or right to decrease it (smoother curve).
+- **Slider**: Drag left to increase density (more knots) or right to decrease it (fewer knots).
 - **Spacing Box**: Type a precise velocity spacing (in km/s) and press Enter.

 :::{important}
+Changing the spacing **does not change the shape** of your continuum.
+The slider simply resamples the frozen curve, placing new knots along its existing path.
-Changing the spacing may affect the overall shape of the continuum.
-If you want to discard your manual moves and revert to the original continuum shape, click the **Reset** button (next to *Save*).
-This restores the knots to their default distribution based on the saved continuum.
+If you want to discard all your manual edits and generate a completely fresh continuum from the underlying data, click the **Reset** button.
 :::

 ```{image} ../_static/continuum_manual_edit.png